kenchy/departures-board/README.md

 - **Filter by Direction** - select the desired direction or any direction for all arrivals.
 - **Bus Stop ATCO code** - type the ATCO number of the bus stop you want to monitor (see [below](#bus-stop-atco-codes) for details).
 - **Only show these Bus services** - filter buses by service numbers (enter a list of the service numbers, comma separated).
-- **Recently verfied ATCO codes** - quickly select from recently used bus stop ATCO codes.
+- **Recently verified ATCO codes** - quickly select from recently used bus stop ATCO codes.
 #### Options tab ####
 - **Brightness** - adjusts the brightness of the OLED screen.
 - **Show the date on screen** - displays the date in the upper-right corner (useful if you're also using this as a desk clock).